prebid/prebid.github.io/adops/mobile-rendering-gam-line-item-setup.md

 Create a Line Item depending on the type of expected creative kind:

 * **Display** - for the Banner, HTML Interstitial
-* **Video and Audio** - for the Video Interstitial, Rewarded Video, and Outstream Video ads.
+* **Video and Audio** - for the Video Interstitial, Rewarded Video, and In-Renderer Video ads.

 <img src="/assets/images/prebid-mobile/modules/rendering/order-gam-li-create.png" alt="Pipeline Screenshot" align="center">